PoorHttp/PoorWSGI/doc/documentation.rst

 Generator
 `````````
-Second way is return generator.
+The second way is to return a generator.
 You can return any iterable object, but it must
-be always as first parameter, resp. that can't be tuple!
+always be the first parameter; specifically, it cannot be a tuple!
 *See Returned parameters*.
-Generator must always return bytes!
+A generator must always return bytes!

 .. code:: python